 Who qualifies for lung cancer screening?

-- Age 50 or older with a smoking history of 20 pack-years (1 pack a day for 20 years) and certain risk factors such as family history of lung cancer
+- People age 50 or older with a smoking history of 20 pack-years

-- Age 55 years or older with a smoking history of at least 30 pack-years (this means 1 pack a day for 30 years, 2 packs a day for 15 years, etc.)
+- People age 55 years or older with a smoking history of 30 pack-years

 Accredited Lung Cancer Screening Center